Albert O. Hirschman, Exit, Voice, and Loyalty: Responses to Decline in Firms, Organizations, and States — August 23, 2010

 So we get mathematical terms without mathematical understanding, and mysticism that’s mostly mystification.
 I could do without this book.

-__P.S.__: I see that my friend Cosma Shalizi has also reviewed [book: Naming Infinity], but I’ve not read his review yet.
+P.S.: I see that my friend Cosma Shalizi has also reviewed Naming Infinity, but I’ve not read his review yet.

 [1] — Brownian motion shows up all over the place.
 It’s named after Robert Brown, who was studying the motion of pollen particles in water.
 Einstein used it to help estimate Avogadro’s number.
 Being physical objects, it’s reasonable to argue that pollen particles must move continuously (i.e., if they go from point A to point B, they must move through every point between A and B — they can’t just jump from one to the other).
 So then, if Brownian motion is an accurate model for the motion of pollen particles, you’d want to show that the probability of a Brownian-motion path’s being continuous is 1 — that is, that if you picked a Brownian-motion path “at random,” that you’d never pick a path wherein the pollen particle takes discontinuous jumps.